dqian3/autobahn-artifact/README.md

 ```

-They specify the number of primaries (nodes) and workers per primary (workers) to deploy, the input rate (tx/s) at which the clients submits transactions to the system (rate), the size of each transaction in bytes (tx_size), the number of faulty nodes ('faults), and the duration of the benchmark in seconds (duration).
+They specify the number of primaries (nodes) and workers per primary (workers) to deploy (and whether to co-locate them), the input rate (tx/s) at which the clients submits transactions to the system (rate), the size of each transaction in bytes (tx_size), the number of faulty nodes ('faults), and the duration of the benchmark in seconds (duration).

 The minimum transaction size is 9 bytes, this ensure that the transactions of a client are all different.